A Cappella Club

-Young Politicians Club
+Young Republicans Club

 A group of students is elected within classes to serve the needs of each class.
 Membership will vary according to class enrollment.
 Officers are responsible for class activities, meetings and any other class project.
 They strive to encourage unity in the class.

 The elected Board members strive to unify students and faculty by improving all means of communication.
 The student leaders work to unify the entire school in its activities and programs.
 All clubs are directly accountable to the Student Board and chartered by the Student Board.
-Student Board is moderated by Mrs. Steiner and Ms. Abel.

 International Thespian Society

 This society recognizes those students who excel in theatre.
 Membership is earned by participating in Marian’s theatre program and accumulating points towards membership.
 The membership fee is $25.
-This society is moderated by Mrs. Delisi.

 Mu Alpha Theta

 Mu Alpha Theta fosters an interest in mathematics and a continuation or development for individuals in the area of mathematics.
-To become a member, students must complete through Advanced Algebra with a cumulative math GPA of 3.5.
+To become a member, students must complete through Advanced Algebra with a cumulative math GPA of 3.75.

 National English Honor Society